Let's Work Together

 Rest assured, if we can't accept your project by your deadline because of competing priorities or a fully committed schedule, we will assist you in finding an alternative way to produce your project.

 Media Relations staff can assist you with finding information for a story, finding a faculty member who can provide an expert opinion, arranging interviews with university administrators and finding possible story ideas and photo opportunities.
 The staff also sends out media advisories, press releases and news and feature articles to the media on a daily basis.
-During a campus emergency or crisis, the Media Relations staff will also be able to provide the media with updated information, official statements and the name and contact information of any university spokespersons.
-Click here to contact your marketing strategist to start a conversation about any media inquiries or requests you might have.
+During a campus emergency or crisis, Media Relations staff will also provide the media with updated information, official statements and names and contact information for appropriate university spokespersons.

-Proper planning is critical to making sure your projects are completed on time and with proper strategy in place.
-You may be surprised by the time and details that go into moving a project from concept to finished product.
+Proper planning is critical in making sure your projects are completed on time and with proper strategy in place.
+You may be surprised by the time and detail that goes into moving a project from concept to finished product.
 No matter how many times you have been through the process from start to finish, most projects rarely meet the same parameters or follow the same timelines.

-We will be glad to work with you on writing your text, or we can take your completed draft and edit it into appropriate style.
-We edit according to LSU Style and defer to AP Style for all matters that LSU Style does not address.
-For more information about LSU Style guidelines, visit our online editorial style guide:
+We will be glad to work with you on writing your text or can take your completed draft and edit it for you.
+We edit according to LSU Style and defer to AP.
+For more information about LSU Style guidelines, visit our editorial style guide.